ai7/sagetv-for-plexmediacenter/readme.md

 The code has gotten some much needed love.
 Performance and stability has been improved.
 Some long standing issues have been addressed.
 The updated code base should be easier to follow and maintain.
-It is my hope that this will enable continued improvements to this project by more contributors.
+I hope this will allow the project to be continuously improved and refined.

 ## Download